softwerkskammer/Agora/README.md

 Weekly video hangout
 --------------------

-Every Friday at 21:00 Berlin Time: [https://plus.google.com/hangouts/_/a0f33b1cd0f843df662d49e075d73f8284c2cbbc?authuser=0&hl=de](https://plus.google.com/hangouts/_/a0f33b1cd0f843df662d49e075d73f8284c2cbbc?authuser=0&hl=de)
+Every Friday at 21:00 Berlin Time via Google Hangout.
+Co-ordination via the mailinglist at [http://www.softwerkskammer.org/groups/neueplattform](http://www.softwerkskammer.org/groups/neueplattform)

 What this is about
 ==================
 This is the project to build the new groupware platform for the German Software Craftsmanship Communities.
-It can be seen in action on http://softwerkskammer.org
+It can be seen in action on [http://softwerkskammer.org](http://softwerkskammer.org)
 The site is currently German only.

 ---